 - Artificial Intelligence/Machine Learning & the Information Ecosystem

-- Blockchain and distributed libraries
+- Blockchain and decentralized services

-- Intellectual property and the digital revolution
+- Intellectual property in the digital era

 - Copyright and fair use